williamjxj/php_mvc/README.md

 php_mvc
 =======

+This is William Jiang's work:

-A pretty simple MVC micro-framework (like CodeIgniter (CI)) for quick implementation.
+A pretty compact MVC micro-framework (like CodeIgniter (CI)) for quick implementation.

 http://dixitruth.com/php_mvc for demo.